 The town of Kilmallock has scarcely altered since medieval times.
-It still lies within the narrow oblong area once enclosed by the town walls; and its medieval streets are also the streets of today.
-All this wonderful heritage of stone being sufficient to prompt one traveler to describe the town as 'the Baalbek of Ireland'.
+It still largely lies within the narrow oblong area once enclosed by the town walls; and its medieval streets are also the streets of today.
+All this wonderful heritage of stone being sufficient to prompt one traveller in 1777 to describe the town as 'the Irish Baalbek'.

 Located in the Golden Vale region, Kilmallock is approximately 10 kilometres from the N20 Limerick - Cork road.